Kin The Know

 Fish

 Certain fish are extremely high in omega-3s, but it depends on the fish species.
-Fish that live in the colder climates including salmon, mackerel, tuna, herring and sardines.
+Fish that live in the colder climates include salmon, mackerel, tuna, herring and sardines.

 It's quite fascinating as cold water-dwelling fish have a high number of omega-3s in their diets too, and the oily fat and lean tissue that it turns into is what keeps them warm and fluid to swim in these climates.

 Tinned tuna and salmon are such easy and delicious additions to any salad, sandwich or pasta dish and are a great way to get your omega-3 fix.
-The only downside to eating cold water fish in pregnancy is the risk of consuming high levels of mercury, which is often present in these lovely, oily fish.
+The only downside to eating cold water fish during pregnancy is the risk of consuming high levels of mercury, which is often present in these lovely, oily fish [10].

-The research indicates that pregnant women should stick to less than three portions of fish per week to minimise the risk of mercury poisoning.
+The research indicates that pregnant women should stick to less than 3 portions of fish per week to minimise the risk of mercury poisoning.

 Nuts and seeds